Oxbian/CodingGame/README.md

 # CodingGame
 ------------
-In this github project you will find all my solutions for the coding games challenge I've made.
-For the moment all the challenges are done in C
+In this github project you will find all my solutions for Codingame challenges I have made.
+Some challenges are done in C and Python and some in Python only.
+If I have time one day I will do all in C.

 # Easy challenges
 ---------